-In the meantime, I will be continuing teletherapy sessions until mid-June.
 My office assistant and I will be monitoring insurance policies for any changes to corona-related cost share, copayment, and coinsurance policies.
-I will be checking and rechecking insurance policies to ensure you will be covered for teletherapy and that your copayments will be waived.
-At this time, it appears that all major insurance companies (UPMC, Highmark, Aetna, Optum/United, and Cigna) are continuing to provide coverage for teletherapy.
+I will be checking and rechecking insurance policies to ensure you will be covered for teletherapy if you choose this option of care.
+At this time, all major insurance companies (UPMC, Highmark, Aetna, Optum/United, and Cigna) are continuing to provide coverage for teletherapy into September 2020.

 Please check www.anchoredinknowledge.com (the practice website) for updates and my business facebook page at: https://www.facebook.com/anchoredchild.